How to have hatching success

 An incubator should come with a built-in thermometer but many enthusiasts have a second one to place in the machine so you can be certain of accuracy.
 Running a slightly lower-than-optimum temperature for a few hours will not do too much damage to a chick (other than slow its metabolic rate).
 However too high, even for a few minutes and you may get birth defects or worse, deaths.

-Keep the incuabtor in a draft-free room, in direct sunlight if possible.
+Keep the incuabtor in a draft-free room, out of direct sunlight if possible.
 It will take about two days for the eggs to get up to the required temperature, so don’t adjust the temperature during that time.
 Do you have a back-up plan in case the power goes off?
 If you are using a small incubator, wrap it in wool blankets, or better yet cover it with pillows, then wrap the whole thing up in wool blankets.
 Think about the amount of clothing (or blankets) it takes to keep you at a warm temperature, then add or take away coverings as you think are appropriate.
 Don’t be tempted to use candles or a heater or cups of steaming water in an incubator – this will cause hot and cold spots.
 If there is a power cut for a few hours, it will be 4-6 days before you can candle the eggs and know if your efforts were successful.
 Eggs that suffer a loss in temperature while being incubated may have their hatching date delayed by 2-3 days, so bear this in mind.

 While temperature is the most critical aspect of incubation, humidity/moisture (or lack thereof) is just as important as it is for the egg sitting out under the bantam.
 During incubation you don’t more than a 12-14% moisture loss from the egg.
 To determine this, weigh the eggs when you put them in, then check them again during incubation.
 Weigh the eggs (or a sample of eggs) quickly, as you don’t want them to be chilled.